gsoncloud/terraform-google-jenkins/README.md

 is a compiled language so there is no standard linter.
 * Terraform - terraform has a built-in linter in the 'terraform validate' command.
 * Dockerfiles - hadolint.
-Can be found in homebrew<Paste>
+Can be found in homebrew<Paste># terraform-google-jenkins